-New Mileposts have been installed on the Brean Down Way, thanks to the generous funding of the Lions Club of Weston-super-Mare.
-The posts have been designed by Katy Hallett – who also designed the Great Bird Screen of Brean.
+The numbered Mileposts, designed by Katy Hallett, are installed on the Brean Down Way, thanks to the generous funding of the Lions Club of Weston-super-Mare.
 Each has a sign giving a map of the route and key features.
+Katy also designed the Great Bird Screen of Brean.

 100,000 people passed our counters on the Brean Down Way in the year after its opening in July 2017.